FIT BODY

 Judges are not looking for the level of muscle mass or extreme leanness that are necessary for success in bodybuilding.

-MENS PHYSIQUE Quarter Turns
+MENS PHYSIQUE QUARTER TURNS

-BODYBUILDING MEN & WOMEN DIVISION DEFINITIONS
+BODYBUILDING MEN & WOMENBODYBUILDING Overview

 Men and women in the Bodybuilding Divisions will be judged through a series of poses that will allow the judges to evaluate not only individual body parts but also "the most balanced physique throughout.”